KvalitetsIT/hjemmebehandling-web-shared/README.md

 # Structuring

 ## Charts
-In this project we only need one type of graph, and therefore we store that here.
+In this project we use one type of graph, the line chart.
+So to make it easy to use the same graph across both projects, all we need to create that graph is placed in this folder.

+## Helpers
+In the Helpers-folder we have placed different kinds of helpers, from a Date-extension-method, to a collection-helper and also a datehelper.
+The dateHelper should be used every time a date is rendered in the UI.
+This is to make sure, that we show dates the samme way across every project.

 ## Errorhandling
 ### Errortypes